mistermoe/book_packer/README.md

 * Price
 * Shipping Weight
 * ISBN-10

-Though it is recommended to try to pull out as much data as you can (Bonus points for gathering additional fields).

 After extracting this information you will need to divide these twenty books into N boxes for shipping with each box having no more than ten pounds of books.